Scottish PSC Webinars 2018

-The winners of the 2017 Palestine Book Awards will speak to meetings during 2018 by interactive video link on aspects of Palestine that can expand our knowledge base in ways that are essential to deliver effective solidarity with the Palestinian people.
-Each talk will be followed by a Q&A.
+The winners of the 2017 Palestine Book Awards will speak in a series of webinars on aspects of Palestine that can expand our knowledge base in ways that are essential to deliver effective solidarity with the Palestinian people.

 Organised by Scottish Palestine Solidarity Campaign